Snowflake-Labs/sfquickstarts/site/sfguides/src/gain_insights_from_unstructured_data/gain_insights_from_unstructured_data.md

 ### Overview

-In this section, you will leverage **Snowflake Cortex - Extract Answer** to get answers to your questrions:
+In this section, you will leverage **Snowflake Cortex LLM - Extract Answer** to get answers to your specific questions:
+* Answer specific questions you have that lives inside the unstructured data you have

-### Answer specifc quesions you have
+### Answer specific questions you have

-* Using **Snowflake Cortex - Extract Answer** to dive into quesitons you have
+* Using **Snowflake Cortex LLM - Extract Answer** to dive into questions you have

   ```python
   # Step 1: Add a row number for each review within each TRUCK_BRAND_NAME